portsoc/hangman-in-branches/README.md

 We are only humans, and we make mistakes.
 Luckily, there is an automated way to check the quality of your code: Liners.
-Before proceeding any further, make sure to visit the module resources, especially the [lint101 repository](https://github.com/portsoc/lint101).
+Before proceeding further, visit the module resources, specifically the [lint101 repository](https://github.com/portsoc/lint101).

 ## Implementation

 We will start by following the installation steps stated in the [eslint-config-portsoc repository](https://github.com/portsoc/eslint-config-portsoc).
-Note that the instructions here are written for Visual Studio Code, but things are pretty similar for other editors.
+Note that the instructions here are written for Visual Studio Code, but things are similar for other editors.

 ### Installing and configuring ESLint